Johan-Mi/ScratchCompiler/README.md

 Appends the value `foo` to the end of the array `bar`.

-TODO: Add more array functions.
+TODO: Add more array function and procedures.

 ### Procedures